 How important is the height of your toilet?

-However, like most inventions from the 1800s, this is no longer suitable for today’s society as our average height has increased by just under 200mm and therefore 420mm has become a long way down for many of us to go and even harder to get up from.
+However, like most inventions from the 1800s, this is no longer suitable for today’s society as our average height has increased by just under 200mm and therefore 420mm is no longer the best toilet height – it’s become a long way down for many of us to go and even harder to get up from.

 While there have been many technological developments relating to the toilet – such as motion sensors for the flush and devices to save water – we have been left with our pans positioned at what has now become an uncomfortable height.